apostolikas/FROMAGe-Prompting-Strategies/blogpost.md

 &nbsp;
 ## Image classification

-We evaluated our model on the real mini-Imagenet dataset [[15]](#frozen).
+We also evaluated our model on a image classification task, specifically the real mini-Imagenet dataset [[15]](#frozen).
 Previous work has found out that language models suffer from recency bias [[14]](#calibrate), meaning they almost always predicts the label of the demonstration that is closest in proximity to the test input.
 We also observed this behaviour when evaluating on the mini-Imagenet dataset.

 To mitigate the recency bias problem we can estimate the model's bias toward specific answers by replacing the test image with a content-free test image such as a black image.
 Specifically, we first calculate the logits for a *content-free* test image such as a black or white image.
 Then we scale the logits for the real test image based on the logits of the content-free image.
 The following figure explains the aforementioned "contextual calibration" procedure.
 In our experiments, we average the logits from 2 content-free inputs: a black image and a white image.